Sabaudian/Binary_Image_Classification_project/README.md

 > [!NOTE]
-> If you want to just run it, the dataset it is not really necessary, because through the project you can download from *Google Drive* a directory named *models*, where there are the saves of the pre-trained models and kfold result.
+> If you want to just run it, the dataset it is not really necessary, because through the project you can download from *Google Drive* a directory named *models*, where there are the saves of the pre-trained models and k-fold cross-validation result.

 ## Who ate my Chihuahua?